Skip to Content

 From charming coastal towns to settlements located right next to some of the most sought-after natural destinations in the state, here are the cutest towns in Oregon you absolutely have to visit!

-The Cutest Towns in Oregon You’ve Got to See
+Must-Visit Cutest Towns in Oregon

 1. Cannon Beach